 The M.B.A. curriculum includes 16 courses, 13 required and three electives, totaling 64 quarter credit hours.
 M.B.A. students are required to complete the foundation courses at a grade of "B" or better and successfully complete the 13 required courses plus 12 hours in elective coursework, at a 3.000 or higher cumulative GPA.
 All coursework with a grade below "C" must be repeated for the course to apply toward graduation and/or certificate requirements.
 Courses designated as foundation courses, as identified in the catalog, require a grade of a "B" or better to apply toward graduation/certificate requirements.
 Each of the 13 required courses are offered year-round.
-Flexible evening M.B.A. classes typically meet one evening per week, from 6:30-9:30 p.m. (selected 'matinee' courses are offered in a 3:00-6:00 p.m. time slot for student's convenience).
-Classes are scheduled in quarters that last 10 weeks and a late summer session, which is offered for five weeks in
+Traditional On-Campus evening M.B.A. classes typically meet one evening per week, from 6:30-9:30 p.m.
+Classes are scheduled in quarters that last 10 weeks and a late summer session, which is offered for five weeks in August/ September.

-August/ September.
 Online M.B.A. classes are offered year-round and typically run six sessions a year, with each session lasting eight weeks.
-M.B.A. students wishing to take three or more M.B.A. courses per quarter need approval from the M.B.A. program director.
-Lisle Main Campus, Flexible M.B.A.
-Program: Benedictine University's Flexible M.B.A. program is designed for working adults with at least two years of significant professional work experience.
+Lisle Main Campus, Traditional M.B.A.
+Program: Benedictine University's Traditional M.B.A. program is designed for working adults with at least two years of significant professional work experience.
 The program's classes are ideal for those who seek flexibility in their course schedules and plan to register as either a full- or part-time student.
-Classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30 p.m.
-Select courses may be offered in a weekend, online or matinee (3:00 p.m.-6:00 p.m.) format, enabling a student to take additional courses in one quarter and thus requiring the student to come to campus only one night per week.
-Please consult the schedule for the exact times and locations.
+Most classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30 p.m.
+Select courses may be offered in a weekend format.
 The M.B.A. program consists of six foundation courses that provide preparation for the managerial-level core courses.
 Students with prior undergraduate business coursework may be waived from four foundation courses.
-To be eligible for course waivers, prior undergraduate coursework must have been taken within the last seven years, pending department chair approval (waivers are not available in the Learning Team M.B.A. program).
+To be eligible for course waivers, prior undergraduate coursework must have been taken within the last seven years, pending department chair approval.
 This means you can complete your degree in less than two years.
-Students in the Flexible M.B.A. program are allowed to select between several required course options to best suit their career goals.
-Students may select from more than 17 concentrations to fulfill degree requirements.
-The M.B.A. program may accept up to 16 quarter credit hours in transfer credit toward the master's degree for graduate coursework completed at another accredited institution.
-Flexible M.B.A.
-Program Curriculum (offered only on the Lisle Campus): Foundation Courses 24 quarter credit hours: MSA 500 Financial Accounting or MBA 501 Accounting for Non-Financial Managers\ MBA 510 Economics MBA 520 Leadership and Business Ethics in the Global Environment MBA 541 Analytical Tools for Management Decisions MGMT 530 Organizational Behavior or MBA 633 Legal Issues in the Workplace\ MBA 539 International Business The Managerial Process 28 quarter credit hours: MSA 601 Managerial Accounting or MBA 545 Business Law\ MBA 611 Managerial Economics MBA 630 Operations Management MBA 651 Financial Management MBA 661 Marketing Management MBA 671 Strategic Management MBA 683 Project Management or MBA 641 Information Technology Management\ Plus 12 elective quarter credit hours for a total of 64 quarter credit hours.
+Students in the Traditional On-Campus M.B.A. program are allowed to select between several required course options to best suit their career goals.
+Students may select from concentrations to fulfill degree requirements.
+The M.B.A. program may accept up to 16 quarter credit hours in waivers and 32 quarter credit hours in transfer credit toward the master's degree for graduate coursework completed at another accredited institution.
+The combination of waiver and transfer credit cannot exceed 32 quarter credit hours.
+Traditional On-Campus M.B.A.
+Program Curriculum: Foundation Courses 24 quarter credit hours:

+MSA 500 Financial Accounting

+MBA 510 Economics

+MBA 520 Leadership and Business Ethics in the Global Environment

+MBA 541 Analytical Tools for Management Decisions

+MGMT 530 Organizational Behavior or MBA 633 Legal Issues in the Workplace

+MBA 539 International Business

+The Managerial Process 28 quarter credit hours:

+MSA 601 Managerial Accounting

+MBA 611 Managerial Economics

+MBA 630 Operations Management

+MBA 651 Financial Management

+MBA 661 Marketing Management

+MBA 671 Strategic Management

+MBA 683 Project Management or MBA 641 Information Technology Management

+Plus 12 elective quarter credit hours for a total of 64 quarter credit hours.
 Elective courses should be confirmed with your academic advisor.

-The information contained on this page is from the 2016-2017 Graduate Catalog and is valid until August 1, 2017.
+Concentrations offered in the Traditional On-Campus M.B.A. program include: Accounting, Business Analytics, Business Law, Entrepreneurship and Managing Innovation, Financial Management, Health Administration, Management Consulting, Operations Management and Logistics, Organizational Leadership, and Project Management.